Shared-LEAP/RNA_seq_tutorial/README.md

 Option 1:

-Run on cluster (personnal computer not sufficient)
+Run on cluster (personal computer not sufficient)

-        - conda_setup_script.sh
+        1. conda_setup_script.sh
                 This will set up the required environment in your project folder

+                Use the following in terminal:
+                    sbatch conda_setup_script.sh

+                Verify queue:
+                    squeue

-        - rna_expression_pipeline.sh
+        2. rna_expression_pipeline.sh
-                This will run each step mentioned below for proprocess RNA raw reads, alignment, quantification, and differienatial analysis
+                This will run each step mentioned below for proprocess RNA raw reads, alignment, quantification, and differential analysis

+                Use the following in terminal:
+                    sbatch rna_expression_pipeline.sh

+                Verify queue:
+                    squeue

 Option 2:
 Follow the steps below as a tutorial.